Weight management in Greater Manchester

 Standard NHS prescription charges apply, unless you’re exempt (e.g. with a medical exemption certificate).

-We’re developing a new model of care to provide access to tirzepatide ( Mounjaro®) through GP practices, with community pharmacy also being considered
+- providing access to tirzepatide through GP practices, with community pharmacy involvement also being considered;

-- We’re making sure GPs and other services are trained and ready to support and safely prescribe this new medication.
+- ensuring GPs and other services are trained and ready to support patients and prescribe this medicine safely; and

-- We’re mapping out all weight management services available in Greater Manchester to help people find the right support for their needs.
+- mapping and coordinating weight-management services across Greater Manchester to help people find the right support for their needs.

 The weight loss medicine tirzepatide also known as Mounjaro ® is a GLP-1/GIP agonist.
 Other medications such as semaglutide (Wegovy ®), liraglutide (Saxenda ®), are known as GLP-1 agonists.
 They mimic gut hormones released by the body after eating, telling the brain you are full, they also slow down the time it takes the stomach to empty and help control blood sugar levels.